 Concerned that a dielectric connector grease will increase impedance across your connector?
 It will not.
 A quality dielectric lubricant/grease will not interfere with conductivity:

-Why not take a look at our article about how our electrical connector grease works for reassurance and we also have a demonstration video.
+Why not take a look at our article about how electrical connector grease works for reassurance and we also have a demonstration video.
 Here is a full list of our electrical connector grease articles and we also recommend you read the facts and myths of electrical connector grease article.